sagemath/trac_to_gh/Issue 4610.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-3.2.2",
-    "title": "\"sage -tp X\"L Move certain long doctests to the start of the list of files to test", "type": "issue",
+    "title": "[with patch, positive review] \"sage -tp X\": Move certain long doctests to the start of the list of files to test", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/4610",
     "user": "https://trac.sagemath.org/admin/accounts/users/mabshoff"
 }
 ```
-Assignee: mabshoff
+Assignee: @garyfurnish

 There are various doctests in Sage that take a while, chief among those is

 ```
 sage -t -long devel/sage/sage/crypto/mq/sr.py
  [630.4 s]
 ```
 When running -tp with a high number of parallel threads those tests end up running at the end and making the user wait a while until that test finishes: